eclipse/dash-website/README.md

 # dash-website

+---
+**NOTE**

+This project was migrated to [Eclipse Gitlab](https://gitlab.eclipse.org/eclipse/dash/dash-website) on April 27, 2021.

+---

 Project Dash is a place where the community itself can collaborate on tools for community awareness and collaboration in support of our ultimate objective of committer quality and cooperation.
 This is very much a research project as we are not entirely sure what these tools will be.

 The Eclipse Foundation provides our global community of individuals and organizations with a mature, scalable, and business-friendly environment for open source software collaboration and innovation.